richardatval/www.yesproject.org/what-you-can-do/get-motivated-to-succeed.md

 ### When can I get started?

-The next YES Team Programme starts on 10 July 2017 in Leicester and Hinckley.
+The next YES Team Programme starts on **10 July 2017 in Leicester and Hinckley**.
 If you're interested and would like more information contact Mat 07887 480 885 or [mjesson@warwickshire.ac.uk](mailto:mjesson@warwickshire.ac.uk)

 ### About YES Team Programme